Ehrhart Theory of Paving and Panhandle Matroids: Introduction

 It is useful to turn the construction around and regard a hypersimplex as constructed from a paving or sparse paving matroid base polytope by attaching panhandle or minimal matroid polytopes.
 The combinatorial analogue of this geometric operation is \defterm{circuit-hyperplane relaxation} \cite[p.39]{Oxley}, which adds a single basis to a matroid.
 Ferroni\cite[Thm.~1.8]{Ferroni2021A} showed that if $\widetilde{M}$ is obtained from $M$ by relaxing a circuit-hyperplane, then It is evident from Ferroni's explicit formula for $\ehr_{T_{r,n}}(t)$ in~\cite{Ferroni2021A} that the polynomial $\ehr_{T_{r,n}}(t-1)$ has nonnegative coefficients.
 Therefore, the operation of circuit-hyperplane relaxation preserves Ehrhart positivity.

 Our work extends Ferroni's methods from sparse paving matroids to paving matroids.
-We show that the base polytope of any paving matroid $M$ can be obtained from a hypersimplex by slicing with hyperplanes.
-The pieces sliced off are base polytopes of a class that we call \defterm{panhandle matroids} (see Figure~\ref{fig:panhandle} for the meaning of this terminology); we give several formulas for their Ehrhart polynomials (Theorem~\ref{thm:Ehrhart-panhandle}, Corollary~\ref{thm:betterPanhandleformula}, Corollary~\ref{formula for positivity}).
-In terms of matroids, this slicing process corresponds to a generalization of relaxation called \defterm{stressed-hyperplane relaxation}, first introduced in~\cite{relaxation}: every paving matroid can be transformed into a uniform matroid by iteratively relaxing stressed hyperplanes.
-We calculate the effect of stressed-hyperplane relaxation on the Ehrhart polynomial (Theorems~\ref{thm:Ehrhart-relaxation} and~\ref{thm:Ehrhart-relaxation-improved}) and use it to calculate the Ehrhart polynomial of a paving matroid (Theorems~\ref{thm:ehrhart-paving} and~\ref{thm:paving-formula}).
+We show that the base polytope of any paving matroid $M$ (not necessarily sparse) can be obtained from a hypersimplex by slicing with (geometric) hyperplanes.
+The pieces sliced off are base polytopes of a class that we call \defterm{panhandle matroids} (see Figure~\ref{fig:panhandle} for the meaning of this terminology).
+We calculate the Ehrhart function of a panhandle matroid in Proposition~\ref{prop:Ehrhart-panhandle}, then give explicit polynomial formulas in Theorem~\ref{thm:betterPanhandleformula} and Corollary~\ref{formula for positivity}.
+This ``slicing" or ``sculpting" approach has been previously used in the study of polytopes (e.g., \cite{HerrmaannJoswig, JoswigSchroter, Kim}), but has only recently been used to study the lattice-point enumeration of lattice polytopes (e.g., \cite{FerroniMcGinnis, FerroniJochemkSchroter, FerroniSchroter}).
+For matroid polytopes, slicing corresponds to a generalization of relaxation called \defterm{stressed-hyperplane relaxation}, first introduced in~\cite{relaxation}: every paving matroid can be transformed into a uniform matroid by iteratively relaxing stressed hyperplanes.
+We calculate the effect of stressed-hyperplane relaxation on the Ehrhart polynomial (Theorem~\ref{thm:Ehrhart-relaxation-improved}) and use it to calculate the Ehrhart polynomial of a paving matroid (Theorem~\ref{thm:Ehrhart-paving-improved-formula}).
+Panhandle matroids are instances of \defterm{Schubert matroids}, which are isomorphic to \defterm{lattice path matroids} of (non-skew) Ferrers diagrams \cite{LPM}; work on the Ehrhart theory of Schubert matroids includes \cite{Bidkhori,FanLi}.
+We conjecture that panhandle matroids are Ehrhart positive in Conjecture~\ref{PanhandlePositive} and outline an approach to prove this conjecture, which leads to a sufficient condition in Conjecture~\ref{big conjecture}.

+The Ehrhart polynomial of a lattice polytope $P$ of dimension $n$ can always be written in the form $\ehr_P(t)=\sum_{i=0}^nh_i^*\binom{t+n-i}{n}$; the sequence $(h_0^*,\dots,h_n^*)$ is called the \defterm{$h^*$-vector}.
+Equivalently, $\sum_{t\geq 0}\ehr_P(t)z^t=\frac{h^*(P;z)}{(1-z)^{n+1}}$, where $h^*(P;z)=h_0^*+h_1^*z+\cdots+h_n^*z^n$.
+Beyond Ehrhart positivity for matroid polytopes, De Loera et al.\ conjectured that the $h^*$-vector of any matroid polytope is unimodal \cite{DeLoeraHawsKoppe}.
+This conjecture seems very hard, although it has been verified for minimal matroids by Knauer, Mart\'inez-Sandoval, and Ram\'irez Alfons\'in \cite[Thm.~4.9]{KMR} and for sparse paving matroids of rank-2 by Ferroni, Jochemko and Schr\"oter~\cite{FerroniJochemkSchroter}.
+We hope to study the $h^*$-vectors of paving and panhandle matroids in a future article.

 The paper is structured as follows.
 Sections~\ref{sec:prelims}--\ref{sec:panhandle} include background material on Ehrhart theory and matroid base polytopes, stressed-hyperplane relaxation and its relevance to paving matroids, and panhandle matroids.
 Along the way, we describe a more general version of relaxation in paving matroids (Proposition~\ref{prop:general-relaxing-for-paving}) that merits further study.